ammar081/ai-chatbot/README.md

 # AI Chatbot UI — Day 1 (Vite + React + Tailwind)

-This is the Day 1 foundation for your 7‑day plan.

 ## What’s included

 - Vite + React app